SpineEventEngine/time/version-catalog/README.md

    val api by lib("$group:dummy-api")       // libs.dummy.api

    // In bundles, you can reference entries (which declare module), extra
-   // libraries or declare them in-place.
+   // libraries, or declare them in-place.

    override val bundle = setOf( // libs.bundles.dummy
       this,